-The New Zealand Olympic Committee ("NZOC") is responsible for developing and protecting the Olympic movement and its values in New Zealand in accordance with the NZOC Constitution and the Olympic Charter.
-NZOC is also responsible for determining eligibility requirements and selection criteria and leading and managing the Games Team at Olympic Games and Commonwealth Games.
+The New Zealand Olympic Committee ("NZOC") is responsible for developing and protecting the Olympic movement and its values in New Zealand in accordance with the Constitution and the Olympic Charter.
+NZOC is also responsible for determining eligibility requirements and selection criteria and leading and managing the Games Team at a Games.

-The NZOC is a signatory to the World Anti-Doping Code ("Code").
-This Integrity Regulation is adopted and implemented as a result of the NZOC's commitment to the purposes of the World Anti-Doping Programme.
-Drug Free Sport New Zealand ("DFSNZ") is the National Anti-Doping Organisation responsible under the Sports Anti-Doping Act 2006 for making the Sports Anti-Doping Rules ("SADR") in order to implement the Code within New Zealand.
+The NZOC is a signatory to the Code.
+This Integrity Regulation is adopted and implemented as a result of the NZOC's commitment to the purposes of the Code, including the International Standards adopted by WADA.

+DFSNZ is the National Anti-Doping Organisation responsible for making the SADR in order to implement the Code within New Zealand.
 The NZOC respects the autonomy of DFSNZ and agrees not to interfere in its operational decisions and activities.
 Under the SADR, DFSNZ is responsible for the investigation of anti-doping rule violations and for presenting evidence in support of alleged anti-doping rule violations before the Sports Tribunal (or other Member Federation anti-doping Tribunal).
-The Tribunal determines such allegations and imposes sanctions in accordance with the SADR.
+The Sports Tribunal determines such allegations and imposes sanctions in accordance with the SADR.